Akjo03/Akjo03/README.md

 - 💻 Programming
 - 🎹 Playing piano
 - 🎼 Composing music
+- 🎮 Gaming
 - 🌱 Learning new things
 - 👬🏼 Meeting new friends and opportunities
 - 👬 Hanging out with friends

 #### Interested in

-- 🪐 Everything related to space
+- 🪐 Everything related to space (especially SpaceX)
 - 🌎 GPS navigation
-- 🚗 Electric Vehicles
+- 🚗 Electric Vehicles (especially Tesla)
 - 🧠 Artificial Intelligence

 #### Would love doing/getting into